-- Establish new, simple methods for structuring existing fragmented information to SMEs and make it available, in an easily-understandable format, for factory personnel; - Encourage the mobility of researchers towards industry to complete their preparation directly on site; - Favour a flexible flow of researchers towards industry and viceversa back to universities and research institutes, approaching Italian scientific worker profiles to the situation of other European Countries.
+• Establish new, simple methods for structuring existing fragmented information to SMEs and make it available, in an easily-understandable format, for factory personnel.

 - ITP Communication Network for strategic issues of the ETP (2010-2015); - New communication formats for food related issues as identified by the steering committee (2015-2020); - Specific Information Communication of focussed and updated information to food companies about state-of-the-art in food research, in depth food analysis on national level, country specific information (2015 2020); - Continuous communication flow to and from consumers via associations and other sources (2015-2020).